dorkodu/business/inspiration.md

 - remind them who they are, <u>humans</u>.
 - guide them to revolution for better.

-we are a community of artists, who doesn’t just paint, write poems or play notes. we create products and technology to make the world actually a better place. not just by communicating our opinions through our artwork, but we walk towards our utopia by doing something impactful and inspirational.
+we are a community of artists, who doesn’t just paint, dance, write poems or play songs. we create products and technology to make the world actually a better place. not just by communicating our opinions through our artwork, but we walk towards our utopia by doing something impactful and inspirational.

 **our purpose:** liberate the human with meaningful technology.